dwjoyce/pythonbook/chapters/Decisions, decisions.rst

 Differing ways of comparing
 ---------------------------

 In the previous chapter, we introduced the ``if`` statement, which evaluates a test, and if true, it runs the statements which have been indented to the right following the colon ``:`` symbol.
-We call this group of statements indented to the right a *block of code*.
+We call this group of statements indented to the right a :term:`block of code`.

 We also introduced our first comparison operator, the equals sign ``==``.
 There are many more, most of which you will recognise from your mathematics material.
 We list the possibilities at the end of this chapter, but here are some highlights.